ambuda-org/ambuda/README.md

 make ambuda-dev
 ```

-This command will do the following:
+The `make ambuda-dev` command will do the following:

 - Build an Ambuda Docker image.
 This will likely take a few minutes the first time it runs, but it
   will be substantially faster on subsequent runs.